 For its production planning, Atlas Copco was using a commercial solver, which has a steep licensing cost.
 These types of commercial solvers can quickly become highly expensive if they are to be implemented on different sites, divisions and countries, especially for global companies such as Atlas Copco.

-Atlas Copco was looking for an AI solution that would optimise the production planning of the Portable Air manufacturing sites, where complex products are assembled to fit customers’ requirements.
-The optimisation was to take place on multiple levels:
+Atlas Copco was looking for an AI solution that would optimize the production planning of the Portable Air manufacturing sites, where complex products are assembled to fit customers’ requirements.
+The optimization was to take place on multiple levels:

 Making production planning faster, more efficient and accurate.

 Reducing the human time spent and improve at the same time the number of orders that are delivered on the requested delivery date.